SreevalliKeerti/PharmaSol/README.md

 The following are among the problems that lead to propose, creation, and development of PharmaSol:
 -	There is no effective management of information.
--	Discrepancies of stock items.
+-	Discrepancies in ordered products.
 -	It is hard to determine the stock balance.

 The PharmaSol covered the following areas.